cdodev/commandodev.com/content/writing/discipline-equals-freedom/index.md

 We're talking about applying **CONSTRAINTS** to **COMPLEX ADAPTIVE SYSTEMS** in order to influence their **EMERGENT BEHAVIOURS**

-So let's restate Jocko and Aristotle (alexa: what is hubris?) to:
+So let's restate Jocko and Aristotle to:

 > **CONSTRAINTS** shape **BEHAVIOUR**